The Rylands

 7. Outstanding Newcomer Award

-For the individual member of staff who has joined the Library since July 2024 and made an outstanding initial contribution either on a particular project or by visibly embracing our University’s core values.
+For the individual member of staff who has joined the Library in the last year and made an outstanding initial contribution either on a particular project or by visibly embracing our University’s core values.

 Nominations